Free Motion Detector App for Media Artists

-The answer often involves micro-controllers (like Arduino), or software (like Processing, pd, vvvv, Lily, Isadora, or MAX/MSP/Jitter).
+The answer often involves micro-controllers (like Arduino) and sensors, or custom software (via Processing, pd, vvvv, Isadora, or MAX).
 In the long-run these options provide much greater rewards, but if you have modest needs, Video Trigger is a painless way to get started.

-It works with any Quicktime video input device, like the Apple iSight, DV camcorders, and industrial cameras.
-Video Trigger can play up to six sound files (AIFF or WAV, 1-16 channels) through any Core Audio sound hardware (1-16 channels) with complete control over signal routing.
+Video Trigger works with many cameras.
+It can play up to six sound files (AIFF or WAV, 1-16 channels) through any Core Audio sound hardware (1-16 channels) with complete control over signal routing.